US Republicans seek drilling boost if oil reserves tapped

 But the bills have not been taken up by the Senate.

-On Thursday, the Senate is slated to vote on a plan that would end tax breaks for the five largest oil companies: Exxon Mobil Corp (XOM.N), BP Plc (BP.L), ConocoPhillips (COP.N), Chevron Corp (CVX.N) and Royal Dutch Shell Plc (RDSa.L).
+On Thursday, the Senate is slated to vote on a plan that would end tax breaks for the five largest oil companies: Exxon Mobil Corp, BP Plc, ConocoPhillips, Chevron Corp and Royal Dutch Shell Plc

 The plan, proposed by Democratic Senator Robert Menendez and praised by the White House, is not expected to get the 60 votes needed to advance toward passage, and will likely be set aside.